 TGbe Editor to make the following changes in the paragraph in P462L4 in Subclause 35.3.17 (Enhanced multi-link single radio operation) in TGbe D2.0:

 A non-AP MLD may operate in the EMLSR mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD.
-The specified set of the enabled links in which the EMLSR mode is applied is called EMLSR links.
+The specified set of the enabled links (#13809)on which the EMLSR mode is applied is called EMLSR links.
 The EMLSR links shall be indicated in the EMLSR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit positions of the EMLSR Link Bitmap subfield to 1.
-For the EMLSR mode enabled in a single-radio non-AP MLD, the STA(s) affiliated with the non-AP MLD that operates on the link(s) that corresponds to the bit position(s) of the EMLSR Link Bitmap subfield set to 0 shall be in doze state if a STA affiliated with the non-AP MLD that operates on one of the EMLSR links is in awake state.
+For the EMLSR mode enabled in a (#10102)single radio non-AP MLD, the STA(s) affiliated with the non-AP MLD that operates on the (#13004)enabled link(s) that corresponds to the bit position(s) of the EMLSR Link Bitmap subfield set to 0 shall be in doze state if a STA affiliated with the non-AP MLD that operates on one of the EMLSR links is in awake state.